 Job costing is an accounting method designed to help you track the cost of individual projects and jobs.
-It involves looking at direct and indirect costs, and it’s usually broken into three specific categories: labor, materials and overhead.
+It involves looking at direct and indirect costs, and it’s usually broken into three specific categories: labor, materials, and overhead.
 Understanding costs for a job at this level will help you better budget and plan for similar projects in the future, and you may discover some ways to cut costs or find items that should be billed to the customer.

 What Is Job Costing?

-Job costs are typically broken down into labor, materials and overhead — though each of these elements can be broken down further.
+Job costing projects include one-off customer undertakings, manufacturing new products, or delivering multiple products that will be developed at the same time.
+Job costs are typically broken down into labor, materials and overhead—though each of these elements can be broken down further.
 For instance, labor costs might include both employee wages and third-party vendor fees.
-Material costs can include both direct raw materials that appear in a finished product and the indirect materials used to create the product, like equipment.
+Material costs can include both direct raw materials that appear in a finished product and the indirect materials used to create the product, like tools or adhesives.
 Companies must carefully account for and plan around each of these elements to deliver their projects successfully and on time.

-VIDEO: What is Job Costing?
+Video: What Is Job Costing?

 Job Costing Explained